JacobShin0601/yunchae-lg/README.md

 - **Multimodal RAG (Retrieval-Augmented Generation)**: Built a multimodal RAG system using the Claude 3.5 Sonnet model to integrate reports on electric vehicles and lithium.
 This system allows the model to interpret not only text but also time-series charts and images, generating captions as needed.
 Internal customers can search and review documents via chat-based queries, initially designed for the strategy and MI departments and later expanded to other departments.
 I conducted this project independently, and due to internal recognition, six additional derivative products were developed.
 The AWS architecture was designed for this project.

 ### Technologies Used
-- **Summarization Models**: Statistical analysis for keyword selection, LLM-based text summarization (Chain of Density model), Google News API(SERPAPI)
+- **Summarization Models**: Statistical analysis for keyword selection, LLM-based text summarization (Chain of Density model)
 - **Multimodal RAG**: Document preprocessing techniques, Claude 3.5 Sonnet model for integrating electric vehicle and lithium-related reports, vector storage
 - **Tools**: Python, Unstructured.io, AWS (for summarizer pipeline migration and architecture design, OpenSearch, Lambda), STREAMLIT